Fire Hydrant Spacing

 The City requires fire hydrants to be spaced five hundred feet in residential and three hundred feet in commercial areas.

-There are several locations throughout the City that do no meet this requirement.
-Through this program new fire hydrants will be installed in areas identified as deficient.
+There are several locations throughout the City that do not meet this requirement.
+Through this program, new fire hydrants will be installed in areas identified as deficient.

-The chief goal of the Sewer Rehabilitation Program is to reduce the amount of storm water infiltration and inflow into the sanitary sewer collection system to a minimum.
+The chief goal of the Sewer Rehabilitation Program is to reduce the amount of storm water infiltration and inflow into the sanitary sewer collection system, and keeping it to a minimum level.

 Sewer Main Cleaning

 This program is very beneficial to the City.
-The cleaning of the pipes:
+Cleaning wastewater sewer pipes:

 - Allows total use of its capacity